“Show Cause” – What is Course Academic Progress?

 Your written submission is a formal letter to the committee and should contain three main areas:

 - The reason/s why you did not do well.
 Explain clearly and in detail the circumstances that have affected your studies.
 If you have supporting documentation or evidence then it is helpful to attach this, but it is not essential.

 - How you are addressing the circumstances that affected your performance.
 What steps are you taking to ensure you improve?
 These need to be achievable and realistic.
 Be specific.

 - What you would like the committee to allow you to do.
 For example, continue in your course, reduce your subject load to part time, or take a leave of absence.

 Feel free to use our template letter to get started.
 Once you have drafted your letter, we are able to provide feedback on this before you submit it.
-If you send us your draft response, a copy of your CUPC “Show Cause” notice, and your student record (which should be sent to you along with your notice) and let us know when your submission is due, we will endeavour to get this back to you in time for you to submit it.
+If you send us your draft response, a copy of your “Show Cause” notice, and your Student Record Card (which should be sent to you along with your notice) and let us know when your submission is due, we will endeavour to get this back to you in time for you to submit it.

-Download our template letter here: Letter to the Course Unsatisfactory Progress Committee
+Download our template letter here: Letter to the Course Academic Progress Committee

 Preparing for a CAPC meeting